Sitting the UCAT

 Please check the UCAT webpages on changes to testing in 2020 (2021 entry) due to COVID-19.

 Candidates with disabilities

 Candidates with disabilities can often test by taking the UCATSEN (or one of the alternative versions UCATSA, UCATSENSA or UCATSEN50) or by UCAT making adjustments to meet particular examination needs.
 Candidates who do not think that the UCATSEN or special examination arrangements will meet their particular needs should contact UCAT directly and present supporting evidence.
-The deadline for requesting access arrangements is 18 September 2019.
+Please carefully check the UCAT website for the process for requesting access arrangements.
 We strongly recommend that you make early contact to discuss any access arrangements rather than towards the end of the testing cycle.

 Should UCAT not be able to provide the necessary adjustments, please contact us directly (firstname.lastname@example.org), prior to the end of the UCAT testing cycle, with both your supporting evidence and confirmation from UCAT of the inability to accommodate your requirements.
 We will confirm whether or not we will accept your application without a UCAT test result.
 We will not consider any requests received without supporting evidence, without the relevant confirmation from UCAT or after the end of the UCAT testing cycle.

 UCAT: Required scores